Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Proud of all this:

-• the strength in my legs as I eat up the miles,
+• The strength in my legs as I eat up the miles

-• the spring in my step as I make my way up a mountain side or along a meandering stream,
+• The spring in my step as I make my way up a mountain side or along a meandering stream

-• the wisdom I carry from all of the years of trail time,
+• The wisdom I carry from all of the years of trail time

-• the endless enthusiasm in my heart for all things outdoors and wild.
+• The endless enthusiasm in my heart for all things outdoors and wild

-Embrace the title!
+So let's embrace the title!

 Elder Hiker.